A lattice on Dyck paths close to the Tamari lattice: Going further

 The {\it M\"obius function}~\cite{Stamob} of $\mathcal{S}_n$, $\mu:\mathcal{S}_n\rightarrow \mathbb{Z}$ is defined recursively by

 \begin{conj} For $n\geq 2$, is there an efficient and non-recursive algorithm to compute the M\"obius function of $\mathcal{S}_n$ as in~\cite{palmob}? \end{conj}

-An $m$-Dyck path of size $n$ is a path on $\mathbb{N}^2$, starting at the origin and ending at $(2nm,0)$, consisting of up steps $(m,m)$ and down steps $(1,-1)$.
+An $m$-Dyck path of size $n$ is a path on $\mathbb{N}^2$, starting at the origin and ending at $(2nm,0)$, consisting of up-steps $(m,m)$ and down-steps $(1,-1)$.
 In the literature, these paths have been endowed with a lattice structure that generalizes the Tamari lattice~\cite{Berg,Bous}.

 \begin{conj} Is it possible to generalize this study for $m$-Dyck paths? \end{conj}